EETagent/Send/README.md

 ## 🔔 Information

-Send is still in development
+Send is a native macOS client for Firefox Send services directly based on a fast and secure Rust library

 ## 👏 Dependencies